luisw19/Event-Hub-PoC/README.md

 1) Install docker and docker-compose

-2) Set the environment variable DOCKER_HOST_IP to the IP address of your docker host:
+2) Set the environment variable DOCKER_HOST_IP to the IP address of your docker host: (NOT NEEEDED LOCALLY)
 ```bash
 export DOCKER_HOST_IP=<IP address of your Docker Host>
 ```